 Transmission of power generated at the Nant de Drance project

 Swissgrid, operator of the Swiss transmission grid network, is responsible for connecting the pumped storage project to the high-voltage grid.

-For this purpose, the existing 220kV line between Châtelard and Rhone Valley will be replaced by a new 14km-long, 380kV line.
-The project development will also include construction of two 380kV underground lines between Rosel and Bâtiaz, as well as two 380kV underground cables for connecting the plant’s switching system to the national grid.
+For this purpose, the existing 220kV line between Châtelard and Rhone Valley will be replaced with a new 14km-long, 380kV line.
+The project development will also include the construction of two 380kV underground lines between Rosel and Bâtiaz, as well as two 380kV underground cables for connecting the plant’s switching system to the national grid.

 Tunnel construction began in October 2009 and was completed in September 2012.
-Excavation of the machine cavern was concluded in March 2014, while the works to raise the Vieux-Emosson dam’s height was completed in September 2014.
+Excavation of the machine cavern was concluded in March 2014, while the works to raise the Vieux-Emosson dam’s height were completed in September 2014.

 The consortium of Marti and Implenia was awarded the general construction contract for the Nant de Drance power project.